SAP/ui5-uiveri5/docs/config/reporters.md

   {name: './reporter/screenshotReporter', screenshotsRoot: 'myScreenshots/'}
 ]
 ```
-You can configure when screenshots will be taken.
-Currently the available options are: on expectation failure, on expectation success and on action (including both click and sendKeys).
+You can configure when screenshots are taken.
+Currently the available options are: on expectation failure, on expectation success, and on action (including both `click` and `sendKeys`).

-Reports can configured by adding the screenshotReporter and setting the takeScreenshot option, for example:
+Reports can be configured by adding the `screenshotReporter` and setting the `takeScreenshot` option.

+Example:
 ```javascript
 takeScreenshot: {
   onExpectFailure: true,